 Step 1: Talk to a Reverse Mortgage Advisor

 The first thing we recommend doing if you are ready to apply for a reverse mortgage is to talk to one of our reverse mortgage loan advisors.
-They will review your specific situation and give you an estimate of what you may expect to receive from a reverse mortgage.
+They will assess your specific circumstances and provide you with an estimate of the amount of money you could potentially receive through a reverse mortgage.

 In addition, they will be able to answer any questions or concerns you may have to ensure that a reverse mortgage is the right option for you.
 Your reverse mortgage advisor will walk you through exactly what you can expect and will be your personal resource as you go through this process.

 Step 2: Complete a Counseling Session

 Once you complete your free financial review with your reverse mortgage advisor, you will need to complete a counseling session with a third-party counselor approved by the U.S. Department of Housing and Urban Development (HUD).

 This will need to be completed before your application can be submitted.
 Your reverse mortgage advisor cannot make this appointment for you, but he or she can give you a list of counselors you can contact to set up an appointment.